egnyte/egnyte-js-sdk/src/docs/api.md

 --- | --- | ---
 API.manual.getEndpoint | | Returns the public API endpoint root URL API.manual.sendRequest | `options`, `callback` | Sends an authorized request and calls the callback when finished (see examples below); Returns the raw XHR object; Retries the call if server responds with "Developer over QPS"
-API.manual.promiseRequest | `options` | Performs the same task as `sendRequest` but returns a simple promise instead of calling the callback (see examples below); Automatically delays a call if could go over QPS quota; Retries the call if server responds with "Developer over QPS"
+API.manual.promiseRequest | `options` | Performs the same task as `sendRequest` but returns a simple promise instead of calling the callback (see examples below); Automatically delays a call if it could go over QPS quota; Retries the call if server responds with "Developer over QPS"

 ### How to make a request